 We do not provide medications for enlarged prostate through our online pharmacy service.
 If you think you may have BPH, we recommend you see your GP in person to discuss your symptoms further.

 - Widely-used treatment

-Enlarged prostate, or benign prostatic hyperplasia (BPH) is a condition which mainly affects men during middle age.
+Enlarged prostate, also referred to as benign prostate enlargement (BPE) or benign prostatic hyperplasia (BPH), is a condition which mainly affects men during middle age.
 It is characterised by a range of symptoms, mostly inhibiting the passing of urine.
 Persons experiencing BPH may notice that is harder for them to empty the bladder completely and need to strain to pass water, or feel discomfort while doing so.
 Reduced force in urinary flow may also be present, and in some cases, blood may appear.

 The condition is not considered serious, and is easy to treat.
 However, the appearance of these symptoms is something you should notify your doctor about urgently, as they may be a sign of serious illness.
 While BPH is not a cause of prostate cancer, nor the reverse, the two can be present at the same time.
 A doctor will need to rule out more severe illnesses before issuing treatment.

 While many people may have heard of the prostate gland, not everyone is aware of its purpose.
 Its function is to produce a thick white liquid, which ultimately combines with sperm, made by the testicles, and forms the basis of semen.
 The gland is located between the penis and the bladder.

 In middle-aged men, particularly those over 50, the prostate gland can grow.
 This is thought to be caused, at least in part, by the conversion of testosterone in the body.
 Dihydrotestosterone is the result of this conversion, for which the enzyme 5-alpha reductase is a catalyst.
 When the prostate swells, the pressure on the urethra becomes increased, thus making it harder for the person experiencing the condition to pass urine, and causing the above problems.